huggingface/community-events/jax-controlnet-sprint/README.md

 Each team is then given **free access to a TPU v4-8 VM** from April 14 to May 1st.
 In addition, we will provide a training example in JAX/Flax and Diffusers to train [ControlNets](https://huggingface.co/blog/controlnet) to kick-start your project.
 We will also provide examples of how to prepare datasets for ControlNet training.
 During the sprint, we'll make sure to answer any questions you might have about JAX/Flax and Diffusers and help each team as much as possible to complete their projects!

+> 💡 Note: We will not be distributing TPUs for single member teams, so you are encouraged to either join a team or find teammates for your idea.

 At the end of the community sprint, each submission will be evaluated by a jury and the top-3 demos will be awarded a prize.
 Check out the [How to submit a demo] (TODO) section for more information and suggestions on how to submit your project.

 > 💡 Note: Even though we provide an example for performing ControlNet training, participants can propose ideas that do not involve ControlNets at all.
 But the ideas need to be centered around diffusion models.